 There are four possible pathways that students can follow:

 - Study at the University of Manchester for the whole year

-- Study in Manchester for the first semester, then spend the second semester in the United States or Canada (at a range of selected US and Canadian universities)
+- Study in Manchester for the first semester, then apply to spend the second semester in the United States or Canada (at a range of selected US and Canadian universities).

 - Study in Manchester for the first semester, then spend the second semester in Europe (Exchange partners are offered to all students at the University through the Erasmus Exchange scheme (in Europe).

 If you apply to us and receive an offer, you will be invited to one of the subject visit days.

 Tuition fees for home/EU students commencing their studies in September 2015 will be approximately £9,000 per annum.
 Tuition fees for international students will be £14,500 per annum.
 For general information please see the undergraduate fees pages.

 Compare this course